 Noelle Little (Program Officer) - As Program Officer for the Project Global Officer (GO) and Language Training Center (LTC) programs, Ms. Little works directly with institutional grantees supporting the issuance of grant awards and award administration.
 Prior to joining the Institute of International Education (IIE) she worked at the American Councils for International Education in Washington, DC on the U.S. Department of State sponsored Critical Language Scholarship (CLS) Program.
 Her focus as CLS Program Officer was the support of programming for Turkish, Azerbaijani and Swahili languages.
 Ms. Little received a BA in International Development Studies from University of California, Los Angeles.

 Meredith Schumacher (Program Specialist) - In the role of Program Specialist for the Project Global Officer (GO) and Language Training Center (LTC) programs at IIE, Ms. Schumacher supports the management and administration of the Project GO Central Application system at and best practices for application and selection activities.
 She also works extensively across both programs on the collection, analysis, and reporting of programmatic data.
 Prior to joining IIE she worked as a Senior Program Officer on the Mandela Washington Fellowship for Young African Leaders at IREX.
-Ms. Schumacher has 20 years of experience working in international education and development programs, and received a MA in International Affairs from The George Washington University.
+Ms. Schumacher has over 20 years of experience working in international education and development programs, and received a MA in International Affairs from The George Washington University.